Krowemoh/ScarletDME/README.md

 ## Installation

 Installation should be straightforward.
-There is a 32 bit target as well but the default is 64bit.
+The default target is 64bit, use `make qm32` to build the 32bit version.

 ```
 git clone https://github.com/Krowemoh/ScarletDME.git